 Few shows have reached the height that NCIS has.
-The popular crime drama on CBS has aired 18 seasons and has spawned multiple spinoffs, including NCIS: Los Angeles, NCIS: New Orleans and a brand new spinoff, NCIS: Hawai’i.
-But the original NCIS just keeps rolling along, as it gets ready for its 19th season.
+The popular crime drama on CBS has aired 18 seasons and has spawned multiple spinoffs, including NCIS: Los Angeles, NCIS: New Orleans and the new spinoff, NCIS: Hawai’i.
+But the original NCIS just keeps rolling along, as it is currently in its 19th season.

 NCIS is about the cases handled by the Naval Criminal Investigative Service agency from their Washington, D.C., office.
 The team is led by Special Agent Leroy Jethro Gibbs as they work each week to solve a specific case.